NFL on ABC: 1990–2005

 From 1990 until 2005, the package included seventeen (eighteen in 1992 and 1993) regular season games, the first two wild card playoff games (held on the first Saturday of the playoffs), and at times, the AFC–NFC Pro Bowl.
 Beginning in 2003, ABC dropped the Week 17 game in favor of the opening Thursday night game, which was part of sister channel ESPN the year before.

 Frank Gifford was replaced in the broadcast booth by Boomer Esiason in 1998.
 That season, he was reassigned to a nominal role for ABC's Monday night pregame show, but the program was cancelled after one season.
 Gifford was not offered a new role by the network.

-Prior to 1998, MNF aired at 9PM ET.
-Beginning in 1998 however, the game was moved to a 8:20PM ET kickoff.
+Prior to 1998, MNF aired at 9:00 p.m.
+ET.
+Beginning in 1998 however, the game was moved to an 8:20 p.m.
+ET kickoff.
 Former Cincinnati Bengals quarterback Boomer Esiason replaced Gifford in 1998, and Dan Dierdorf was dropped after that season.
 Esiason was dismissed after the 1999 season due primarily to personal conflicts between him and Al Michaels.

 After his time at NBC, producer Don Ohlmeyer was lured out of retirement in 2000 to spark interest and provide some vigor to the MNF broadcast.
 Besides the on-air talent, Ohlmeyer's changes included clips of players introducing themselves, new graphics, use of a sideline Steadicam, and music.
 In another temporary change, the score bug used nicknames of teams, such as "Skins" and "Fins", instead of the teams' actual names or cities (the Washington Redskins and Miami Dolphins, in this instance).
 He also made the controversial decision to hire comedian Dennis Miller to join Al Michaels and Dan Fouts in the broadcast booth, an experiment widely regarded in hindsight as a failure.